eulmdev/express-server/README.md

 ### Configuration

-Once you have this, you can modify some of the configuration with the CSS variables in [index.html](/index.html) to your liking, but most importantly, you have to modify the configuration in [index.cjs](/index.cjs) (the constant `config` variable), by changing the `path`, `password` and `video` properties to match your environment and to your general liking.
+Once you have this, you can modify some of the configuration with the CSS variables in [index.html](/index.html) to your liking, but most importantly, you have to modify the configuration in [index.cjs](/index.cjs) (the constant `config` variable), by changing the `password` and `video` properties to your general liking.

 ### Hosting